 SOURCE: Kilopass Technology Inc.

-Kilopass Technology, Inc., a leading supplier of embedded NVM intellectual property, leverages standard logic CMOS processes to deliver one-time programmable (OTP) memory.
-With 58 patents granted or pending and more than 800,000 wafers shipped from a dozen foundries and Integrated Device Manufacturers (IDM), Kilopass has more than 100 customers in applications ranging from storage of firmware and security codes to calibration data and other application-critical information.
+Kilopass Technology, Inc. (www.kilopass.com), a leading supplier of embedded NVM intellectual property, leverages standard logic CMOS processes to deliver one-time programmable (OTP) and many-time programmable (MTP) memory.
+Kilopass has 58 patents granted or pending and more than 800,000 wafers shipped from a dozen foundries and Integrated Device Manufacturers (IDM).
+Its more than 150 customers build solutions ranging from storage of firmware and security codes to calibration data and other application-critical information.
 The company is headquartered in Santa Clara, Calif.
-For more information, visit www.kilopass.com or email email@example.com.
+For more information, visit www.kilopass.com or email firstname.lastname@example.org.
 Follow Kilopass on Twitter at http://twitter.com/#!/Kilopass_.